Anthias (genus)

-Anthias is a genus of colourful fishes in the subfamily Anthiadinae.
+Anthias is a genus of colourful ray-finned fishes in the family Anthiadidae.
 Most species are found at deep reefs in the tropical and subtropical Atlantic, often well below depths reachable to a scuba diver.
 A single species, A. noeli, is found at deep reefs in the East Pacific.

 They are red, pink, orange, or yellow, and the largest species reach 29 cm in length.
 They typically occur in groups that feed on zooplankton.

 Species

 In the past, this genus included far more species, but these have now been moved to other genera, for example Callanthias, Odontanthias, and Pseudanthias.
 Based on FishBase, these species are currently included in Anthias: